sarinstein-yan/sarinstein-yan.github.io/_pages/cv.md

 Honors and Awards
 ======
 - **China National Scholarship** (Top 0.2%), The Ministry of Education of the P.R.
 China, 2020 & 2021
-- **1st Prize, Scholarship of *Bajian- program for fundamental disciplines 2.0**, The Ministry of Education of the P.R.
+- **1st Prize, Scholarship of *Bajian* program for fundamental disciplines 2.0**, The Ministry of Education of the P.R.
 China, 2022
 - **1st Prize, CASC Scholarship**, China Aerospace Science and Technology Corp, 2022
 - **Gold, Asia International Mathematical Olympiad Open Contest**, A.I.M.O.
 Union, 2012
 - **Provincial Excellent Student Leader**, The Education Department of Sichuan Province, 2019